 Carton House Golf Course

 The Montgomerie Course

 The Montgomerie Course at Carton House has been no stranger to top-flight competitions since its grand opening in 2003.
 The Montgomerie and Stan Eby design has been used for the Irish Open and last saw Englishman Paul Casey rewarded with the title in 2013.

-We must agree Colin has absolutely mastered bunker placement at Carton house and makes this course very special.
+We must agree Colin has mastered bunker placement at Carton house and makes this course very special.

 The inland links-style course is a complete contrast to its slightly elder sister course designed by Mark O’Meara and plays much more like a links course than parkland.
 Many deep-faced pot bunkers and manufactured undulations where traditional links would seek dunes and natural terrain.